 It’s Home To An Ancient Cave With Shiv Lingam Made Of Ice

-There is a popular pilgrimage site in the Amarnath Cave, located in the Himalayan region of Jammu and Kashmir, India, where it is believed that an ice formation in the shape of a Shiva Lingam (a representation of Lord Shiva) appears naturally inside the cave during the summer months.
+There is a popular pilgrimage site in the Amarnath Cave, where an ice formation in the shape of a Shiva Lingam (a representation of Lord Shiva) appears naturally inside the cave during the summer months.

 It Was The Mughals’ Favorite Vacation Spot

-Kashmir was a favorite vacation spot for the Mughal emperors of India.
-The Mughal dynasty, which ruled over a significant part of the Indian subcontinent from the 16th to the 18th century, had a particular fondness for the picturesque landscapes and pleasant climate of Kashmir.
-The Mughal emperors, including Emperor Akbar, Emperor Jahangir, and Emperor Shah Jahan, were known to visit Kashmir frequently, especially during the summer months, to escape the scorching heat of the Indian plains.
+The Mughal dynasty, which ruled over a significant part of the Indian subcontinent from the 16th to the 18th century really liked the pleasant climate of Kashmir and many emperors, (i.e. Akbar, Jahangir, and Shah Jahan), were known to visit Kashmir frequently, especially during the summer months, to escape the scorching heat of the Indian plains (and one couldn’t blame them).

 It Has A Mosque That Houses A Strand Of The Prophet’s Hair

-The Hazratbal Mosque, located in Srinagar, the capital city of Jammu and Kashmir, India, is believed to house a sacred relic known as the Moi-e-Muqaddas.
-It is believed by some to be a strand of hair from the Prophet Muhammad, the central figure of Islam.
-The Moi-e-Muqaddas is displayed to the public on special occasions, such as the Eid festivals and the Prophet’s birthday, attracting a large number of devotees and visitors.
-The mosque itself is an important religious site for Muslims in Kashmir and holds significant historical and cultural value.
+The Hazratbal Mosque, located in Srinagar, is home to a sacred relic known as the Moi-e-Muqaddas which according to many pilgrims is a strand of hair from the Prophet Muhammad and is displayed to the public on special occasions, such as the Eid festivals and the Prophet’s birthday.

 It Was Sold By The British

-The British East India Company gained control over parts of the region in the 19th century.
-Through various treaties and agreements, the British expanded their influence and gradually assumed administrative control over the region.
-In 1846, the Treaty of Amritsar was signed between the British and the Sikh Empire, which included the transfer of the territories of Jammu and Kashmir to the Dogra ruler Gulab Singh.
-Gulab Singh, who became the first Maharaja of Jammu and Kashmir, paid 7.5 million Nanakshahee rupees to the British as part of the agreement.
+The British East India Company gained control over parts of the region in the 19th century and in 1846, via the Treaty of Amritsar sold the territories of Kashmir to the Dogra ruler Gulab Singh, effectively making him the first Maharaja of Kashmir in exchange for 7.5 million Nanakshahee rupees.

 The Land Of Kinnar And Gandharva

-In ancient texts and legends, Kashmir has been described as the land of Kinnars (celestial beings often depicted as half-human and half-bird) and Gandharvas (celestial musicians and singers known for their melodious voices), emphasizing the region’s rich cultural heritage and artistic traditions.
-The mention of these mythical beings suggests the association of Kashmir with music, art, and creativity.
+In ancient texts and legends, Kashmir has been described as the land of Kinnars (celestial beings often depicted as half-human and half-bird) and Gandharvas (celestial musicians and singers known for their melodious voices).

 It Has An Ancient Capital